 If you have concerns about the progress your child is making, please speak to your child’s class teacher.
 The teacher will then raise these concerns with Miss Glass who will orchestrate the provision made for your child.
 Please do not approach her directly.

-Miss Glass leads our specialist earning support team who run interventions working with children with specific development needs.
-She also is working directly with parents, organising the ‘By Parents For Parents’ support group.
+Miss Glass leads our specialist learning support team who run interventions working with children with specific development needs.
+She is also working directly with parents, organising the ‘By Parents For Parents’ support group.
 Miss Glass is also spearheading our work to ensure we are a dyslexia friendly school.

 Miss Glass may not always be available in school.
 The best way to contact her is to send and email to firstname.lastname@example.org with the subject marked ‘FAO: Miss Glass’

-Mrs Kirk is in charge of our enhanced provision and also leads on behaviour in school.
-She is the final port of call before the headteacher with any concerns about behaviour.
+Miss Anderson or Mrs Wright are the final port of call before the headteacher with any concerns about behaviour.
 Parents should always speak to their child’s class teacher with any concerns, as this is the most effective way for us as a school to deal with any concerns.
-Staff will speak to Mrs Kirk for any support they may feel is required in due course.
+Staff will speak to Miss Anderson or Mrs Wright for any support they may feel is required in due course.

 Miss Anderson is the member of staff in charge of anti-bullying.
 She is focused on continuing to develop our excellent reputation as a school which does not have, or condone, any forms of bullying.
 Children are taught to discriminate between bugging and bullying, and are taught a variety of strategies to support themselves in any situation.
 As with any question about your child, the first port of call for any concern should be your child’s class teacher, as they are most effectively placed to deal with the situation quickly and effectively.

-If you do feel that you need to speak to Miss Anderson directly, please be aware that Miss Anderson teaches full-time and therefore it is best if you are able to contact her via the school office to arrange an appointment.
+If you do feel that you need to speak to Miss Anderson directly, it is best if you are able to contact her via the school office to arrange an appointment.
 She will endeavour to see you as quickly as possible.